Menu

 Joachim Trier cements has status as the most successful Norwegian filmmaker of all time with an ambitious and self-reflexive family portrait.
 As any self-respecting auteur will do at some point, Trier has made a film about filmmaking.
 This is a subject that, although quite indulgent, opens up Sentimental Value for poignant reflections on creativity, performance, and the meaning of (a broken) home.

 Although Trier is a very different filmmaker, there is something faintly Bergman-esque in Sentimental Value.
-The excavation of family history, the merging of identity, a problematic father, and simply the presence of actors (performing Ibsen no less), all evoke the ghost of the Swedish master.
+The excavation of family history, the merging of identity, a problematic father, and simply the presence of actors (performing Ibsen no less), all help to conjure the ghost of the Swedish master.
 Actually the film that Sentimental Value evokes most strongly is Mia Hansen-Løve’s Bergman Island, although with less metatextual contortions.

-This is confident and powerful filmmaking, carried off by a superb cast, and the best film about a film director since Almodóvar’s Pain and Glory.
+This is confident and powerful filmmaking, carried off by a superb cast, and is the is best film about a film director since Almodóvar’s Pain and Glory.

 Book Tickets